naveen8801/DevTodo/README.md

 - Never Miss a Todo Comment Again :)
 - Scan pull requests for TODOs comments
 - Open github Issue for each individual TODO directly from dashboard
-- Enable weekly email notification for all your TODOs comments

 ## Tech Stack